 Like all magnetic media, VHS-C tapes weren't built to last forever.
 The tape itself is fragile and breaks down over time, a process you can’t reverse.
 You might notice obvious signs of decay when you try to play a tape, like fuzzy or snowy picture quality, colors that look faded and washed out, or distorted, warbly audio.
 Even if a tape looks fine on the outside, the magnetic tape inside could be slowly losing its integrity, putting your memories at risk of being permanently erased by what’s often called “tape rot.”

-Why You Should Digitize Your Tapes Now
+Why Now Is the Time to Digitize Your Tapes

 On average, a VHS-C tape starts to show significant quality loss after just 15 years.
 Every year that passes makes the picture a little blurrier and the colors a little duller.
 Waiting too long means you risk losing those moments completely.
 The best way to stop this decay is to convert your tapes into durable digital files.
 A professional video transfer service can safely capture the footage from your aging tapes and preserve it, so you can easily watch and share those memories for decades to come without worrying about them fading away.